aquasecurity/trivy/docs/docs/coverage/language/golang.md

     It doesn't work with UPX-compressed binaries.

 #### Empty versions
-Dependencies replaced with local ones (for example using `replace` directive) appear as `(devel)` and therefore are not detected by Trivy.

 Go binaries installed using the `go install` command contains correct (semver) version for the main module and therefor are detected by Trivy.
 In other cases, Go uses the `(devel)` version[^3].
 In this case, Trivy will attempt to parse any `-ldflags` as it's a common practice to pass versions this way.
 If unsuccessful, the version will be empty[^5].

 [^1]: It doesn't require the Internet access.
 [^2]: Need to download modules to local cache beforehand